taniarascia/new-moon/README.md

 A git subtree will be added pulling your repo into the main `new-moon` repo.

+If your theme does not you to maintain its own repository, simply create a pull request with the theme.

 ## Acknowledgements

 - Originally inspired by Twilight and [Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme)